La Llorona (1933 film): Release and reception

 Prior to the film's release, Emily Masincup of the Northwestern University stated that the film was highly anticipated due to the number of laudatory articles found and large banner ads found in Mexico prior to its release.
-La Llorona was released in Mexico on 25 May 1933.
+La Llorona premiered in Mexico City's Cine Balmori on 25 May 1933.

 From contemporary reviews, the Mexican newspaper Excélsior who commented that both horror and mystery films were put out to great difficulty noting the special effects involved, but that La Llorona was more impressive as it had to do that and recreate the period film sets.
 The film was declared the most serious work put out by Mexico's film industry yet.
 The liner notes of Indicator's blu-ray release stated that the Excélsior review was a typical response to the film as Mexican press found the film technological achievements was met with a sense of national pride.
 Among the few dissenting critics, Chano Urueta of Mundo cinematográfico found that the film trivialized Mexican history to create a Hollywood-like story.
 Harry T. Smith who reviewed the film in 1935 when it showed at Harlem's Teatro Compoamor, who found the film had "Excellent acting by all the principals" and that "some fine scenes of the Mexico of long ago all make the picture well worth seeing."